-Auditing is examination of an organization’s data, records, statements, various types of operations and performances for a stated goal.
-Auditing is done periodically, to check on the health of the organization.
-Auditors, who are experienced accountants, conduct auditing and verify financial statements.
+Auditing is an examination of an organisation’s data, records, statements, operations and performances for a stated goal.
+Auditing is done periodically to check on the health of the organisation.
+Auditors are experienced accountants.

 The purpose of auditing an organization by a professional like SBS Consulting is to determine, how thoroughly it is adhering to GAAP in reporting different activities undertaken by it.
 (GAAP is Generally Accepted Accounting Principles)

 - Internal Audit – During internal audit, all activities related to an organization’s operations are examined, monitored and analyzed.
 The process covers financial statements, information system, employee behavior and mainly, business structure.
 Company auditor performs this type of audit.

 - External Audit – An outsider most probably public auditor conducts this type of audit.